bbauska/TUMx-DWAPNx/README.md

 we'll fire this click event on this node element.
 So, I can define what's going to happen whenever this click event is fired, and I'm going to use d3 again and what I'm going to do is I'm going to select this specific node using d3 and change some of its attributes.

-So, I'm going to do it d3.select and this time because this function is called on the node itself, I'm going to select this and now I can start transforming whichever node I or the user has clicked on.
+I'm going to do it d3.select and this time because this function is called on the node itself, I'm going to select this and now I can start transforming whichever node I or the user has clicked on.

 And what I'm going to do is, I'm going to set the attribute radius to 20.
 Actually, because, we already have our node radius, let's just set it to whatever the node radius was times 4.
 If I save that, go back, reload, run the visualization and I'll click on any of the links, they are four times the size then before.

 Now, that's nice but looks a bit abrupt.
 One of the things that d3 is really good at is making transitions look smooth and nice.
-So, we're going to add a little bit more to this and then add a transition and this transition function needs to be called before the actual change of attributes.
-So, I'm going to just tell it to transition and then I also need to define how long that transition period is going to be and that's in milliseconds and I'm going to make it nice and slow, so you can see it, so 750 milliseconds.
+We're going to add a little bit more to this and then add a transition and this transition function needs to be called before the actual change of attributes.

+I'm going to just tell it to transition and then I also need to define how long that transition period is going to be and that's in milliseconds and I'm going to make it nice and slow, so you can see it, so 750 milliseconds.
 So, save the file and go back and reload our graph again.

 If I now click any of the nodes, get it a little nice and slowly transition from one setting of radius size to the next.

 And we can also just for the fun of it maybe add another transition.
-So, let's say you want to change the fill color and I'm just going to change to red so whenever I click on it, it will increase its radius by times 4 and it fill the color red.
+Let's say you want to change the fill color and I'm just going to change to red so whenever I click on it, it will increase its radius by times 4 and it fill the color red.
 And you could take a look at the d3 documentation, there's a whole number of things you can do with this and it's a lot of fun to play around.
-So, just spend some time with it if you're interested.
+Just spend some time with it if you're interested.
 Now, this is fine, but what if you want to go back.
 So there's a number of things we could do.

 We could for example start storing the previous size or color, you know node itself, and then on a different event go back to that.

-So, now we're going to keep it simple and just going to define another event on the nodes.
+Now we're going to keep it simple and just going to define another event on the nodes.
 A node on double-click I want something else to happen.

 More specifically, again, I want to select the current node using d3 and again I'd like it to transition nicely to the same duration and I'm just going to return the attribute to its original radius, so node radius again, and I'm just gonna set the color to white to say okay I've been here before, this one has been clicked.

-So, now I can click it.
+Now I can click it.
 It will get big and red on a double-click it will go back to white.
 So now, with a few simple steps and a few lines of code we've created a nice and interactive graph visualization using d3.
 There's a number of things you can add to that.
 Play around with it and it's a lot of fun.
 There's a whole bunch of documentation and tutorials available on d3 online.
 So, take a look at it.
 We have been using the version 3 of d3.
 There's an upcoming version 4 that changes some of the functions and the way to interact with it.

-So, take a look at that if you see this video in a couple of months from now or so, but the basic principles are all the same.
+Take a look at that if you see this video in a couple of months from now or so, but the basic principles are all the same.
 It's just that some of the functions have been simplified or moved around a little bit.
 This is all we need to create this visualization: we have our forced layout physics simulation that calculates our node positions, we created a new SVG element on our DOM on the HTML page to actually populate with our visualization, we created a bunch of link and node elements in SVGs for lines and circles and then we connected the positions for the calculated positions of the physics simulation to our SVG elements on the page, and then also added some events for interactivity.
 I really hope you enjoyed these demonstration videos to our visualization lecture.
 Thank you very much for watching!

-Conclusion – Putting it all together
+<h4>Conclusion – Putting it all together</h4>

-Course Summary
+<h4>Course Summary</h4>
 Congratulations on finishing the series of lectures about developing a web application using the power of Node.js!
 The knowledge you acquired in the lectures and in the exercises will enable you to develop your own web or mobile applications entirely in JavaScript.
 In this series of lectures, we first covered the language basics, explaining the syntax and structure of a JavaScript program.
 We then saw that you can use objects and functions to structure your code.
 JavaScript is no longer a language that is just intended to be used in the web browser.
 Instead, we saw that JavaScript can now be run on the server side, allowing you to write JavaScript code both on the front and the back-end side.
 Finally, we saw that you can use JavaScript to turn data into interactive visual elements.
 So, by completing this course you should now be comfortable creating an end-to-end JavaScript application.
 We encourage you to continue and explore advanced topics, such as learning more on how to use web development frameworks or how to take advantage of functional reactive programming.
 We hope you enjoyed the set of lectures and we wish you good luck working with JavaScript!
 JavaScript in Bioinformatics (optional)
 Hello!
 My name is Burkhard Rost.
 I'm the Chair of Computational Biology in the department of Computational Biology and Bioinformatics at the Technical University in Munich at TUM.
 I got into Computational Biology, into Life Sciences, as a physicist, because I was fascinated by watching seeing protein structures in 3D.
 The intricate details of these shapes of protein 3D structures, something that I just found so absolutely fascinating.
 And I saw them on SGI's, then on screens that, in fact, I had 3D glasses, I could look at the protein, I could look at what is behind this protein.
 And it absolutely fascinated me.
 It took over 20 years before we could do something, such as what I then saw on very expensive machines for everybody.
 Now, today, visualization is simple.

 Today, we all are used to seeing 3D information on our home screens, on our computers, but the moment until we got to the point, so it needed something, in order to, really span between making it simple and using biological data, and the thing that connects these two extreme points really is JavaScript.
 It's the language, it's the bridge.
 JavaScript is extremely easy to share, it's extremely easy to write, is extremely easy to learn quickly.
 You need, in order to use it, just a browser and it allows a very easy interpretation of data, it allows easy writing.

 Now, it is important to use JavaScript as a means of visualizing very complex data.
 In Biology, data is complex.
 Well, complex data we also find in other fields.
 We find it in Astrophysics, we find it in Physics, we find it in Finances, for instance, and other examples.
 The difference really is that in Biology, in some sense, the data, I'd argue, is even more complex.
 Another issue is that in Biology data is constantly changing.
 What today is the top data, tomorrow nobody will care for.
 Tomorrow, being in five years from now.
 Now, that means we need an interface, a bridge, between the data and visualization of the data, that in fact is very easy to handle, very easy to write and that, again, is exactly JavaScript.
 That is why JavaScript is uniquely fascinating for Biology and hopefully will allow us to make more sense of complex data, which, in fact, I believe, will help us to get a better healthcare in the future.
 More and more Biology, Molecular Biology, modern Biology will intrude where we see a physician and I believe this will really contribute to helping to get a better treatment for all of us.

 More health for all of us.
 When we taught JavaScript, one f the examples that we used was the Game of Thrones.
 Initially, we used it, because that was a relatively easy data set to use and to motivate students.

 Biological data is more complex, but even from these simple first implementations we learned something about how to do JavaScript and something that gave us a new idea how to in fact look at protein protein interaction visualizers.

 So, JavaScript also allows you to come up with a quick solution and then that quick solution may give you a new idea where to go.
 This again is an interactive way of using visualization, in a way that we haven't had before and it's really easy for everybody to use.
 I hope you will enjoy the JavaScript course.
 I hope you will enjoy programming JavaScript and I hope you will contribute to the growing body of things that will help Science and Life Science in particular.
 Thanks for being with us!
 Burkhard Rost, bye bye.
 …The end…